Our Partners

 Meise Botanic Garden

-The mission of the Meise Botanic Garden is to build a sustainable future through discovery, research and conservation of plants.
-This is reflected in its current research, collections and dissemination activities.
+The mission of Meise Botanic Garden is to build a sustainable future through discovery, research and conservation of plants.
+This is reflected in its current research, collections, and dissemination activities.
 The Democratic Republic of the Congo is one of our focus areas.
-From 2004 onwards the Meise Botanic Garden has successfully initiated projects renewing infrastructure in the DRC.
+From 2004 onwards, Meise Botanic Garden has successfully initiated projects renewing infrastructure in the DRC.
 It successfully rehabilitated the Botanical Garden in Kisantu (Central Congo), the herbarium of the University of Kisangani, the Botanical Garden of the University of Kisangani, the Herbarium of the INERA-Yangambi and the coffee gene bank of the INERA-Yangambi.
-Furthermore, the Meise Botanic Garden directs landscaping projects in the Virunga Park.
+Furthermore, Meise Botanic Garden coordinates reforestation projects around Virunga National Park (North Kivu).

-The Meise Botanic Garden is a partner in big projects like FORETS and YPS.
-Moreover, it is involved with different research projects around biodiversity, climate and the carbon cycle in the Congo basin and more specifically in the region of Yangambi (see below).
-For al these projects, Meise Botanic Garden collaborates intensively with local partners, giving education and trainings, which contributes to capacity building in DR Congo.
-Meise Botanic Garden therefore has a partnership with different Congolese institutions and governments: the Institut National pour l’Étude Agronomique (Ministry of Agriculture), University Kisangani (Ministry of Education) and Institut Congolais pour la Conservation de la Nature (Ministry of Environment).
+Meise Botanic Garden is a partner in large projects like FORETS and YPS.
+Moreover, it is involved with different research projects around biodiversity, climate, and the carbon cycle in the Congo basin and specifically in the Yangambi area (see below).
+For all these projects, Meise Botanic Garden collaborates intensively with local partners, providing education and training, which contributes to capacity building in DR Congo.
+Meise Botanic Garden therefore has a partnership with different Congolese institutions and governments: INERA / Institut National pour l’Étude et la Recherche Agronomiques (Ministry of Agriculture), UNIKIS / University of Kisangani (Ministry of Education), and ICCN / Institut Congolais pour la Conservation de la Nature (Ministry of Environment).

 Project Coordinator

-Piet is since 25 years studying the diversity of wild coffee species in Central and West Africa.
-As a result of this study he was describing several new coffee species and contributing to several other publication on Coffea.
-Since 2009 he is involved in several projects in the DR Congo (Rehabilitation and digitization of herbaria, rehabilitation of the Botanic Garden Kisantu & the coffee collection in Yangambi, training of local herbarium technicians and botanist).
-Since 2016 he is director of collections in Meise Botanic Garden.
+Piet has been studying the diversity of wild coffee species in Central and West Africa for 25 years.
+As a result of this research, he has described several new coffee species and contributed to several other publications on Coffea.
+Since 2009, he is involved in several projects in the DR Congo (Rehabilitation and digitization of herbaria, rehabilitation of the Botanic Garden Kisantu & the coffee collection in Yangambi, training of local herbarium technicians and botanists).
+He served as Director of Collections in Meise Botanic Garden from 2016 to 2021 and he continues his work here as Senior Researcher.

 Project Associate